AC-BO-Hackathon/project-26-multiple-context-bo/README.md

 ### Negated Noisy Levy

 This test function exhibits a strongly rippled surface.
-We take the negated noisy version as source and evaluate both functions on a grid before performing optimziation in the resulting discrete search space.
+We take the negated noisy version as source and evaluate both functions on a grid before performing optimization in the resulting discrete search space.

 ![LevyResult](./results/levy.png)